 The following figure shows the forecast operations and maintenance expenditure for the next 10 years (see Appendix A for more detail).
-The peak in expenditure in 2028/2029 is due to the renewal of a hockey turf, the athletics track and sports field development at Saxton Field which is treated as an operating expense rather than a renewal or capital cost in accounting terms as the asset is owned by Nelson City Council and we pay them a grant for our share of the cost.
+The expenditure in 2028/2029 includes the renewal of hockey turf, the athletics track and sports field development at Saxton Field which is treated as an operating expense rather than a renewal or capital cost in accounting terms as the asset is owned by Nelson City Council and we pay them a grant for our share of the cost.

-Figure 8: Reserves and Facilities forecast operations and maintenance expenditure
+Figure 9: Reserves and Facilities forecast operations and maintenance expenditure